jaredchua32/jcSlider/wiki/configuring_jSliders_options.md

 ## Overview

-You may use the default settings that I have provided, modify them for all JSlider instances, or configure each jSlider instance individually.
-Everything you need to know about how to configure jSlider to your liking is outlined below.
+You may use the default settings that I have provided, modify them for all JCSlider instances, or configure each jcSlider instance individually.
+Everything you need to know about how to configure jcSlider to your liking is outlined below.

-You may easily override the settings for all instances of jSlider by modifying the properties of the `$.jSlider.options object`.
+You may easily override the settings for all instances of jcSlider by modifying the properties of the `$.jcSlider.options object`.

-**Example**: Change the frame background and top margin for all jSliders.
+**Example**: Change the frame background and top margin for all jcSliders.

-`$.jSlider.options.frameBG = 'rgba(123,123,123,1)';`
+`$.jcSlider.options.frameBG = 'rgba(123,123,123,1)';`

-`$.jSlider.options.marginTop = '75px';`
+`$.jcSlider.options.marginTop = '75px';`

-Because the jSlider constructor accepts an options object, you may also override the default settings for a particular instance of jSlider by passing in an object with all the properties that you wish to override.
+Because the jcSlider constructor accepts an options object, you may also override the default settings for a particular instance of jcSlider by passing in an object with all the properties that you wish to override.

 **Example**: Override width, frame background, top margin, resize delay, disable navigation buttons, and disable the auto scroll feature.